CS-433/ml-project-2-xgradingboosting/README.md

 ### Satellite data and features

 To download the data please execute the [0_download_satellite.ipynb](src/1_feature_generation/0_download_satellite.ipynb) notebook.
 However we recommend you to execute it on Google Colab.
 For this we have a modified [Colab](src/1_feature_generation/0.1_download_satellite_colab.ipynb) of the notebook, which contains all necessary libs.
 Since you would need to install Earth Engine locally.
 You also need a [Google Earth Engine account](https://earthengine.google.com/) to execute the code.
 Researchers, NGO's and country get free access within a short time.
-You can download our extracted data from [here](https://drive.google.com/file/d/1HJ3Q6BhmcZsRxb-JjhSkL6zH7hoMj1HB/view?usp=sharing).
+You can download the extracted data from [here](https://drive.google.com/file/d/1HJ3Q6BhmcZsRxb-JjhSkL6zH7hoMj1HB/view?usp=sharing).

 After you download the data you can train the CNN using [1_cnn.ipynb](src/1_feature_generation/1_cnn.ipynb).
-Again we recommend to execute it on Colab for this you can use our [colab](src/1_feature_generation/1.1_cnn colab.ipynb) version.
-If you don't want to train the network from scratch, you can use our [weights](https://drive.google.com/file/d/1Vt6wC4d0qdbyzJlIILPCaf8zWoMbTzGB/view?usp=sharing).
+Again we recommend to execute it on Colab for this you can use the [colab](src/1_feature_generation/1.1_cnn colab.ipynb) version.
+If you don't want to train the network from scratch, you can use the [weights](https://drive.google.com/file/d/1Vt6wC4d0qdbyzJlIILPCaf8zWoMbTzGB/view?usp=sharing).

-⚠ Caution: The tfrecords need a lot of RAM!
+⚠ Caution: The tfrecords need a lot of RAM (over 28GB)!

 ### OSM Features